-Well, now it’s here, and rather than being a standalone GTE model it’ll be an engine choice available across the range.
+Rather than being a standalone GTE model, the hybrid drivetrain is an engine choice available across the range.
 That should make cheaper models absolute darlings of company car fleet managers nationwide, though private buyers who fancy reducing their running costs (and have somewhere to park and charge) can benefit too.

 As well as its new powertrain, the Tiguan eHybrid benefits from the same facelift as the rest of the Tiguan range – read our Volkswagen Tiguan main review for more detailed information on those changes.

 What powertrain does the Tiguan eHybrid use?

 VW’s fitted the Tiguan with its familiar PHEV mechanicals.
 That means a smooth and refined 1.4-litre TSI petrol engine (not the more recent 1.5 TSI EVO – the 1.4’s specialised for hybrid duties these days) paired to an electric motor and 13kWh battery pack, joined to the wheels through a six-speed DSG transmission.

 Unlike some rivals, the Tiguan eHybrid is front-wheel drive only, but the battery pack sits under the rear seats to improve weight distribution.
 The key numbers are the same as you’ll get on its sibling cars – namely, 242bhp and 295lb ft, contributing to a top speed of 127mph and a more-than-rapid-enough 0-62mph figure of 7.5 seconds.